redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 Open your dscinitialization object `default-dsci` via the CLI or terminal `oc edit dscinitialization -n redhat-ods-applications`

-In the spec section, add the custom root signed certificate to the customCABundle field for trustedCABundle, as shown in the following example:
+In the spec section, add the custom root signed certificate to the customCABundle field for trustedCABundle, as shown in the following example ( DON'T FORGET THE PIPE `|`):

 ```yaml
 spec: